MasterMobo/Intro_To_IT_Project_Group_17/README.md

 This is where the source code of our game is located and mangaged throughout the project

-The game prototype can be downloaded from here: https://drive.google.com/file/d/1xklP9u5INBovBlEXhuPmLDB_UohvgE60/view
+The game prototype can be downloaded from here (Windows only): https://drive.google.com/file/d/1xklP9u5INBovBlEXhuPmLDB_UohvgE60/view

 Thank you for your time!